The Research

 A comprehensive evaluation found helicopter patrols had no suppression effect on crime.

-City council approved $3.5 million to refurbish two aging police helicopters — nearly $200,000 over the original estimate.
-A News 5 review of flight records from the same period found the helicopters were used primarily for special events rather than crime-related operations.
+City council approved $3.5 million to refurbish two police helicopters, nearly $200,000 over the original estimate.
+A News 5 review of flight records found the helicopters were used primarily for special events rather than crime-related operations.

 Ohio's Hamilton County Sheriff sold both helicopters, saving $3 million per year, and purchased 16 drones with the savings.